BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-03-Technical-Documentation.md

 To do this we used [pandoc](https://pandoc.org/), a universal document converter.

-pandoc was installed as explained in it's own documentation.
+pandoc was installed as explained in its own documentation.

-We than ran the following commands to 1.
+We then ran the following commands to 1.
 Convert the text and 2. extract the media/images.

 ```bash
 pandoc --extract-media=media -s -t rst BGS_Groundhog_Desktop User_Guide_v2_0.docx -o user.rst
 ```

-We now have a .rst with all the documentation and a folder with all the media assets.
+We now have a .rst ([ReStructuredText](https://docutils.readthedocs.io/en/sphinx-docs/user/rst/quickstart.html)) file with all the documentation and a folder with all the media assets.

-We made styling edits to `docs/conf.py` as outlined in the sphinx documentation to set titles, themes, favicons, logos
+We made styling edits to the config file: [`docs/conf.py`](https://github.com/BritishGeologicalSurvey/Groundhog/blob/master/docs/conf.py) as outlined in the sphinx documentation to set titles, themes, favicons, logos.
+There are numerius themes available, but we chose to use the popular ["Read the Docs" theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/).

 ```python
 # General information about the project.